 The best part about a Bernedoodle dog is its poodle-like fur, which doesn’t shed a lot.
 While this makes cleaning the house more manageable, it also presents a grooming challenge.

 Given the curly fur, it won’t be easy to brush and detangle your animal companion without proper training.
-It’s best to take your pup to a professional groomer for optimal results.
+You should aim to brush their fur at least two to three times a week to prevent painful matting.
+In order to keep their beautiful coat as perfect as it can be it’s best to take your pup to a professional groomer at least every three to five months for optimal results.

-Depending on the genetic makeup, a Bernedoodle can have straighter fur, which sheds more but is also easier to groom.
+Depending on the genetic makeup, a Bernese Mountain Doodle can have straighter fur, which sheds more but is also easier to groom.
 Tell your preferences to the breeder, so they can advise you on the dog that suits you best.

 More Care Tips

-- A medium or a standard Bernedoodle is better for bigger houses with ample playing areas nearby.
-In contrast,a miniature or a toy Bernedoodle will be just as happy in an apartment.
+- A standard or a medium Bernedoodle is better for bigger houses with ample playing areas nearby.
+In contrast, a miniature or a toy Bernedoodle will be just as happy in an apartment.

 - They’re sensitive to human emotions, which makes them excellent service dogs.